About This Program

 Clinical Ethics Consultation -Please speak with the manager of the patient unit

-Research Ethics (THREB) - Please speak with the manager of the patient unit
+Research Ethics (WWREB) - Please speak with the manager of the patient unit

 CMH's ethics committee meets every two months and is made up of multiple disciplines from all parts of the hospital.
 Its purpose is to strengthen CMH's commitment to patient focused care, by looking at ethical issues related to clinical practice and organizational standards.
 It does this through education, communication, consultation and administrative guidance.

-CMH is commited to providing exceptional patient care.
+CMH is committed to providing exceptional patient care.
 The Ethics Committee's core objectives in relation to clinical practice and professional standards, include:

 - Administrative guidance

 - Facilitate the continuing education needs of the clinical and support staff, volunteers and hospital leadership related to ethical issues